WVURAIL/dspira-lessons/_posts/2021-08-05-Spectrometer_sourceblock_settings.md

 title: Spectrometer Source Block Settings
 summary:  Settings in spectrometer for different SDR's
 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
-categories: ['Telescope Hardware Setup']
+categories: ['Receiver Electronics']
+order: 5
 ---

-The default source block settings in the `spectrometer_w_cal.grc` GNURadio program are for the [Airspy R2](https://airspy.com/airspy-r2) SDR.
-If a different SDR is used, changes in the source block and the `samp_rate Variable` block may be needed.
+The default source block settings in the `spectrometer_w_cal.grc` GNU Radio program are for the [Airspy R2](https://airspy.com/airspy-r2) SDR.
+If a different SDR is used, changes in the source block, the `samp_rate Variable` block, and sometimes the `freq Variable` block may be needed.
 The settings for some common SDR's used with the horn telescopes are described below.

+> **Why `freq` sometimes has to change too.** The program records a band
+> `samp_rate` wide, centred on `freq`.
+The default is `freq` 1419 MHz with
+> `samp_rate` 10e6, which records 1414 – 1424 MHz — the hydrogen line at
+> 1420.4058 MHz sits comfortably inside.
+Narrow the sample rate without moving
+> the centre and the band shrinks around 1419 MHz, and at some point the line
+> falls off the end of it.
+Halve the sample rate to 2.4e6 and the band becomes
+> 1417.8 – 1420.2 MHz: **the line is 0.2 MHz outside it and the telescope
+> records no hydrogen at all.** That is why the RTL-SDR and Pluto settings
+> below change `freq` as well, and the Airspy Mini and Lime do not.
+>
+> A quick check: your band runs from `freq - samp_rate/2` to
+> `freq + samp_rate/2`, and 1420.4058 MHz needs to be inside it with room to
+> spare at both ends.

 Options: